 Health Center

-Researchers estimate that around 10% of COVID-19 patients — even those with mild cases — develop long COVID.
+Researchers estimate that nearly 1 in 5 adults who've had COVID-19 — even those with mild cases — develop long COVID.
 Those with more severe cases, or who needed intensive care, may develop post-intensive care syndrome.
-These patient groups need a highly personalized plan of care that includes working with a doctor and a physical therapist.
+These patient groups need a highly personalized plan of care that includes working with a physician and a physical therapist.
 Treatment for symptoms that linger after COVID-19 is not simple, and recovery can take a long time.

 Why See a Physical Therapist?